Conservation and Improvement of Adequate Working Environment

 Rank Training name

-Tentatively-hired applicant ●Tentative hire training
+Tentatively hired applicant ●Tentative hire training

-Second year after hiring ●Logical communication training ●CSR, compliance, investor relations, environmental, safety, and sanitation training
+Second year after hiring ●Logical communication training

 Training system by category